Healthcare in Italy

 In order to get an Italian health insurance card an expat would have to go to their nearest local health authority (Azienda Sanità Locale) and apply for the card, which will require various documents.
 This usually includes the expat’s residence permit, tax number, official identification and proof of employment, among others.

 Expats wanting to claim benefits for their families will require a family status certificate (certificato di stato di famiglia).

 After registering, applicants have to choose a family doctor and a paediatrician, if applicable.
 They are then issued with their Italian health insurance card, which must be presented in order to receive care under the SSN.
 These cards must be renewed every year.

-If expats don't qualify for healthcare under the SSN or EHIC, they must have private health insurance.
-It is also recommended for chronic or specialist treatment for peace of mind, choice of treatment centres and comfort.
+If expats don't qualify for public healthcare under the SSN or EHIC, they must have private health insurance.
+Expats requiring chronic or specialist treatment should also consider private health insurance for peace of mind, choice of treatment centres and comfort.

 Pharmacies in Italy

 Under the Italian healthcare system, medicines prescribed by one's GP are provided free of charge or are provided at subsidised rates.
 Over-the-counter medicines, on the other hand, must be paid for in full.
 There are many pharmacies (farmacia) around Italy, including some 24-hour pharmacies, especially in the major cities.